Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 Lawrence Wee Infocomm Media Development Authority

-Rick Siow Mong Goh A*STAR Institute of High Performance Computing
+Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 Navjeewan Khosla Novo Holdings

-Rick Siow Mong Goh A*STAR Institute of High Performance Computing
+Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 Yong Liu A*STAR Institute of High Performance Computing